 - 7. Set any jumpers or switches on the adapter or system board as described by the adapter manufacturer. - 8.
 When you are ready, remove the adapter from the static-protective package.
 It is best to move the adapter directly from the static-protective package to the adapter slot.
-If this is not possible, set the adapter down on its static-protective package on a hard surface.
-Avoid touching the components and gold-edge connectors on the adapter. - 9.
-To install the adapter, carefully grasp the adapter by the top edge or upper corners, and align it with the expansion slot guides; then press the adapter firmly into the expansion slot.
+If this is not possible, set the adapter down on a non-conductive surface.
+Avoid touching the components and gold-edge connectors on the adapter.

+9. To install the adapter, carefully grasp the adapter by the top edge or upper corners, and align it with the expansion slot guides; then, press the adapter firmly into the expansion slot.